-The Community Reef Protection Component M&E Plan was developed via an M&E planning workshop that included representatives involved in a range of organisations and networks including the Australian World Heritage Advisory Committee, GBRMPA and Local Marine Advisory Committees (LMACs), the Reef Advisory Committee, researchers from Queensland University of Technology and The University of Queensland, and GBRF.
-Participants had a wide background in grassroots conservation, policy, natural resource management, citizen science, education, governance and social science.
+The Community Reef Protection Component M&E Plan was initially developed via an M&E planning workshop that included representatives involved in a range of organisations and networks including the Australian World Heritage Advisory Committee, GBRMPA and Local Marine Advisory Committees (LMACs), the Reef Advisory Committee, researchers from Queensland University of Technology and The University of Queensland, and GBRF.
+Participants had a wide background in grassroots conservation, policy, natural resource management, citizen science, education, governance, and social science.
 Feedback from the three-day Traditional Owner planning workshop in May 2019 also informed development.
+The M&E Plan was then revised in October 2021.